The 42nd Bluegrass & Chili Festival set for September

 The weekend festivities will include three stages of free concerts by national and regional artists performing a variety of music including country, gospel, bluegrass and classic rock and rhythm & blues.

-The Mid-America Regional chili Cook-off is on Saturday, Sept.
+The Mid-America Regional Chili Cook-off is Saturday, Sept.
 10. The International Chili Society Division winning cook in the traditional red division will represent the Festival in the World Cook-off in 2023 that boasts a $25,000 first prize.
-The Homestyle Division winner will also travel to the World Cook-off where they will vie for a $20,000 first prize.
+The Homestyle Division winner will also travel to the World Cook-off, where they will vie for a $20,000 first prize.

 People are also reading…

 All the cooking teams will compete for awards and bragging rights.
 Teams will vie for awards for best of show, the coveted ham-manship, open salsa honors and bragging rights for an entire year.
-Festival attendees can also sample the award- winning chili with an official taster kit on Saturday.
+Festival attendees can also sample the award-winning chili with an official taster kit.